aedalzotto/asrrgb/docs/nuc121z1c.md

 #### READ/WRITE second-least byte
 This byte is always ff in READ and WRITE modes.

-#### a4 and 14 commands
+#### a4 command
-These commands are sent on Polychrome Sync software initialization.
+This commands are sent on Polychrome Sync software initialization.
 All of it's fiels are unidentified.

 ## Command details
 All commands must have 64 bytes.
 The padding is made by zeroed bytes.